system76/docs/_articles/fix-raw-image-previews.md

 ---

-## Install Rawtherapee
+## Install RawTherapee

-Raw Therapee can handle a large array of RAW image formats.
-We will be using rawtherapee's ability export raw images into pngs for this howto.
+RawTherapee can handle a large array of RAW image formats.
+We will be using RawTherapee's ability export raw images into pngs for this howto.

 ```
 sudo apt install rawtherapee